page_title_detailed

 Regenerative tissue in breast reconstruction

-Reconstruction with an implant can pose some challenges for surgeons.
-The breast tissue left after mastectomy may not support the implant properly, causing it to sink too low or slip too close to the other breast.
-The reconstruction process also involves stretching the skin and tissue left after mastectomy to make space for the implant through the use of tissue expanders.
-For people having reconstruction, using expanders can vary from very uncomfortable to painful.
+• The breast tissue left after mastectomy may not support the implant properly, causing it to sink too low or slip too close to the other breast.

-Regenerative tissue is used by surgeons to better control the placement and look of implants.
-In two-surgery reconstruction, the ADM tissue is attached with stiches to the chest muscles during a first surgery to form a pocket used to hold an expander.
-The stiches are designed to dissolve and the ADM tissue becomes part of your body, taking on your own cells and connecting to blood vessels and other material needed for living tissue.
+The stitches are designed to dissolve, and the regenerative tissue becomes part of your body, taking on your own cells and connecting to blood vessels and other material needed for living tissue.
 The expander is then inflated over the course of a few months before you have a second surgery to remove the expander and have the implant placed.

 Fixing past reconstruction problems

-Regenerative tissue can also be used to correct breast reconstructions that had complications such as
+ADM and other types of regenerative tissue can be used to correct breast reconstruction complications, such as:

-• “bottoming out,” breast implants that sunk too low
+• Bottoming out: breast implants that sink too low

-As in its use for reconstruction, to fix these issues pieces of regenerative tissue are stitched to muscle to place and hold the implant in the proper spot.
+To fix these issues, pieces of regenerative tissue are stitched to the muscle to hold the implant in the proper place.

 general_content

-Today, regenerative tissue reconstruction can be expensive compared to other breast reconstruction options.
-The PRS Global Open article priced regenerative tissue for breast reconstruction at $3,500 per breast in 2015 — this is in addition to the costs of the implant, the procedure and other associated medical costs.
-Many health insurance plans now accept regenerative tissue as “medically necessary” and will cover at least part of the cost, but you may still have a high co-pay or co-insurance depending on your plan.
-Call your insurance representative and ask what your plan’s policy is for covering regenerative tissue to help you make your reconstruction decision.
+Using regenerative tissue such as ADM in breast reconstruction can add significant cost to the procedure.
+Many health insurance plans now accept regenerative tissue as medically necessary and will cover at least part of the cost, but you may still have a high copay or coinsurance depending on your plan.
+Call your insurance company and ask what your plan’s policy is for covering regenerative tissue in breast reconstruction.

 general_content

-The use of ADMs in breast reconstruction has been found to increase the risk of infection and seromas, pockets filled with clear fluid that form under the skin.
+• Seromas.
+Seromas are pockets filled with clear fluid that form under the skin.
 Most seroma cases are minor and will go away on their own.
-If the seroma is large, it may need to be drained by your doctor with a needle.
+If the seroma is large, your surgeon may need to drain it with a needle.

 general_content